68W: History

 Currently known as 68W, the Army's basic medical MOS was changed, effective October 1, 2006.
 During the Vietnam War era, the MOS code was 91A.

 The Department of the Army Deputy Chief of Staff for Personnel issued a notice for future change for the MOS 91B and 91C (Licensed Practical Nurse) in September 1999.
 The notice established the transition of personnel holding both MOSs to 91W to begin on 1 October 2001 and end on 30 September 2007.
 The 91W MOS required additional training and the maintenance of civilian EMT certification, which was previously optional for soldiers.
 U.S. Army personnel holding the MOS 91C would become 91Ws (and later 68Ws) with an additional skill identifier of M6.
 During the transitory period, all 91B and 91C classified soldiers were given the Y2 identifier until completion of additional training to become 91W, reclassification to a different MOS, or discharge from the U.S. Army.

 The administrative title of 68W has also undergone minute changes.
 Previously known simply as the Combat Medic, it was changed to Health Care Specialist to assist soldiers in obtaining civilian equivalency when comparing skills learned in the U.S. Army to their civilian counterparts.
 It was changed into the more familiar Combat Medic Specialist to preserve the name and reputation that has already been established by the MOS.
-Colloquially, 68Ws are referred to as "Doc" when they have garnered the trust and confidence of the infantrymen they are assigned to take care of, a title that is not easily earned.
+Colloquially, 68Ws are referred to as "Doc" when they have garnered the trust and confidence of the infantrymen they are assigned to take care of.